 Click for article summary...

 The article argues that as AI becomes embedded in enterprise workflows, it creates a paradox – it strengthens security but also introduces new vulnerabilities.
 Attackers can exploit AI agents, manipulate data, or target over-reliance on AI outputs, while human behaviour remains a central risk.
 Organisations must manage human–AI interactions, not just systems.
 Workforce trust frameworks – focusing on reliability, accountability, transparency and ethical alignment – are essential.
-Training and AI literacy are critical so employees can evaluate AI outputs, detect manipulation, and apply cybersecurity principles in AI-augmented environments.

 click to return...